 Educate.
 Celebrate.
 Urban.

-The project's signature program is the Master of Arts with Secondary Teacher Certification (MAC) program, which is a master’s degree for aspiring teachers who have a bachelor’s degree in a certifiable major through the State of Michigan.
-The full-time program is taught completely on site in six Detroit-area high schools with experiences in those high schools throughout the two-year program.
+The Detroit Teacher Project (MAC), is for aspiring teachers who have a bachelor’s degree from an accredited institution and are interested in earning a master's degree with teacher certification.
+This full-time program is taught completely on-site in six Detroit-area high schools with experiences in those high schools throughout the two-year program.
 Graduates of the program receive their master’s degree and are eligible for teacher certification in Michigan.

 What Sets UM-Flint's Education with Secondary Certification (MAC) Program Apart?